gauravjagtap-2611/Time-Series-Data-Analysis/README.md

 The seasonal plot signifies that there exists a seasonal component that affects the model.
 The plot for the year 2020 shows a strong decrease in exports from February to June.
 This is obvious as restrictions were imposed by most of the countries due to the pandemic COVID 19.

 * * *

+## 4.Power Consumption:

+The dataset consists of electricity consumption data (Recorded at every hour for 10 days from 28/06/2017 to 11/07/2017) from a high-rise residential building inside the IIT Bombay campus.

+Here also we try to model our data using different existing Time Series models and came to the conclusion that SARIMA(0,1,1)(0,0,1) is best fit.